-The Ruth Leverton Scholarship provides $13,000 per year toward the cost of undergraduate nonresident tuition charges for up to four consecutive years, or the completion of a bachelors degree,
+The Ruth Leverton Scholarship provides $13,000 per year toward the cost of UNL undergraduate nonresident tuition charges for up to four consecutive years, or the completion of a bachelors degree, whichever comes first.

 |1||Recipients must remain nonresidents of Nebraska.
 Any individual who establishes residency for the purpose of paying in-state tuition rates will automatically forfeit the Ruth Leverton Scholarship.|